JoschuaSchneider/use-error-boundary/README.md

 }
 ```

+### Use without render props

-Wrap your components in the `ErrorBoundary`:
+Wrap your components in the provided `ErrorBoundary`,
+if it catches an error the hook provides you with the changed state and the boundary Component will render nothing.
+So you have to handle rendering some error display yourself.

+If you want the boundary to also render your error display, you can [use it with render props](#use-with-render-props)

 ```javascript